renaissance-publishing/renaissance/content/chapters/26-items.md

 - If ingested, Scour is lethal;
   - it deals 3D10 DV per turn until the character dies.
   - Fortunately, it is visually distinct (being a thick, pale, greenish paste), and the taste is obvious (and *horrible*).
-- There are a few substances that *Scour* won't dissolve—among them glass and pottery.
+- There are a few substances that *Scour* won't dissolve — among them glass and pottery.
 - **Tags**: Chemical, Caustic, Poison
 - **Cost**: \[Moderate\]